ghostbuster91/presentations/nvim-scala.md

 However, thanks to the creation of some great projects like tree-sitter and LSP these days you can code in almost any editor you want.
 During this presentation, I will show you how these tools can work together based on my personal setup with neovim and tell you why I decided to use it in favor of Intellij Idea, that I have been using for years.

+scala variant:
+Writing scala outside of Intellij Idea

+While this seemed to be impossible a few years ago, it all has changed with the rise of such projects as LSP(metals in our case) and tree-sitter.
+During this presentation, I will show you how you can build your own IDE for scala based on my nvim setup.
+We will cover parts that are most essential both from the perspective of writing scala and general software development.
+We will talk about metals, bloop, lsp, code navigation, making the editor more interactive, and why I decided to use such a setup in favor of Intellij Idea, which I have been using for years.